 BlueZoo is developing optical sensors to measure the transition of persons across thresholds, such as through doorways.
-The sensors are privacy friendly and GDPR compliant, relaying no personal identifying information.
+Our sensors are privacy friendly and GDPR compliant, relaying no personal identifying information.

 The high accuracy of optical sensors make it easy to measure precisely how many people are in a small space like an individual conference room or office.
 Measuring the occupancy of small spaces with low occupancy rates is not a good use case for Wi-Fi sensors, but is a good use case for optical sensors.

-Optical sensors are possible due to recent major advances in semiconductor technology.
+Optical sensors have been made possible due to recent major advances in semiconductor technology.
 Only since 2020 has it been possible to affordably execute complex machine learning models “at the edge”.
 The benefits of edge computing are two-fold:

 All sensors can be powered by a micro-USB connection (5V at 600mA).
 Some sensors are powered by power-over-ethernet (PoE) connections.
 PoE is an attractive solution for power delivery for low-power devices like our sensors because running ethernet cables (cat-5, cat-5e, or cat-6) is generally far less expensive than running line-voltage wires (120v or 240v) with their attendant safety requirements (e.g. conduit).